awsdocs/amazon-aurora-user-guide/doc_source/babelfish-compatibility.md

 ## T\-SQL limitations and unsupported functionality<a name="babelfish-compatibility.tsql.limitations"></a>

 Following, you can find a table of limitations or partially supported T\-SQL syntax for Babelfish\.
+Unless otherwise specified, these limitations apply to Babelfish 1\.0\.0\.
+For more information about Babelfish releases, see [Babelfish versions](babelfish-releases-updates.md)\.

 | Functionality or syntax | Notes |